 You do not need to register e-scooters.

-You can drive an e-scooter with any class driver’s license and must follow standard traffic laws.
+You can drive an e-scooter with any class driver’s license (16 and older) and must follow standard traffic laws.

-An e-moto is any electric 2 or 3 wheel vehicle that is not an e-bike or e-scooter and may or may not have pedals because it exceeds the above speeds or has a motor that is more powerful than 750 watts peak power.
+An e-moto is any electric 2 or 3 wheel vehicle that is not an e-bike or e-scooter because it exceeds the above speeds or has no operable pedals or has a motor that is more powerful than 750 watts peak power.

 If it looks more like a moped or a motorcycle than a standard bicycle, it is probably an e-moto and not an e-bike.
 If the seat is not adjustable up and down, it is probably an e-moto and not an e-bike.
-Most Super73 bikes are e-motos, not e-bikes although the most recent Super73s have been redesigned so they should be class 2 e-bikes.
+Most Super73 bikes are e-motos, not e-bikes, although some recent Super73s may be class 2 e-bikes.

-To drive an e-moto (electric motorcycle or motor-driven cycle or moped) in California, you need:
+To drive an e-moto (electric motorcycle or motor-driven cycle or moped) on a street in California, you need:

 registration,